Archive

 2. Ice cream must have no more than 100% overrun and weigh no less than 4.5 lbs. per gallon.

 But what the heck is "overrun," you ask?
 Well, overrun is the amount of air that is whipped into the ice cream base during freezing and is usually presented by a percentage.
-For example, with 100% overrun, for every gallon of ice cream base you would wind up with 2 gallons of finished ice cream.
+For example, with 100% overrun, each gallon of ice cream base produces 2 gallons of finished ice cream.

 So now we know what constitutes ice cream.
 Anything with less than 10% milkfat and/or more than 100% overrun cannot use the term "ice cream" officially, hence the designation of "frozen dairy dessert."